 Analysis: The pipe patch program was implemented in 2010 and staff has been successful repairing sewer lines without open-cut trenching when possible.
 This method not only saves costs but reduces risk to the workers.
 The pipe patching method is allowing the District to maintain and improve its collection system's integrity.
 In 2017 District crews performed 59 pipe patch repairs with a contract value of \$129,000.00 or \$2,200.00 per patch.
 The District's in-house costs are \$1,128 per patch on average.
 In 2018 District crews' pipe patched 55 spot repairs, saving over \$70,000 conservatively.
-In 2019 District crews pipe patched 60 spot repairs.
+In 2020 District crews pipe patched 72 spot repairs.
+In 2021 the crews pipe patched 43 spot repairs as well as 12 spot repairs in LAH.
+The reduction of pipe patched can be attributed to a drop in the workforce due to the COVID-19.